anhngo09/tic-tac-toe/README.md

 # tic-tac-toe
-Major project for DTC 477
+This is a file for DTC 477 Major project.
+The project is to create a two player interactive game using HTML, CSS, and JavaScript.